 As permitted by FRS 101, the Company has taken advantage of the disclosure exemptions available under that standard in relation to financial instruments, presentation of a cash flow statement, standards not yet effective, certain disclosures in respect of revenue from contracts with customers, impairment of assets and certain related party transactions.
+New and amended IFRS effective in the year have no material impact on the company.
 Where required, the equivalent disclosures are given in the group accounts of Reliance Industries Limited whose consolidated financial statements include those of the Company and are publicly available and can be obtained as set out in note 15.